Commonly Asked Questions about Phentermine

-Phentermine is used to assist patients in losing weight, by suppressing appetite and boosting energy levels.
-Combined with diet and exercise, these effects may speed up your metabolism, burning more fat, increasing weight loss.
+Phentermine is used to assist patients in losing weight by suppressing appetite and boosting energy levels.
+Combined with diet and exercise, these effects may speed up your metabolism, burn more fat, increasing weight loss.

 Patients will begin losing weight right away.
 The average recorded weight loss per patient is about 8-12 lbs. a month.*

 * No healthcare provider can guarantee results for any patient.

 Phentermine primarily affects the hypothalamus, part of the inner brain.
 The hypothalamus is the part of the brain that controls the autonomic nervous system, appetite, body temperature, and sleep cycles.
 By affecting neurotransmitter re-uptake in this brain area, Phentermine effectively decreases appetite levels, suppressing the need to snack throughout the day.
 To effectively lose weight, one needs a diet plan that will cater to their specific requirements; the decrease in appetite aids the weight loss process by far.

 “Fen-Phen” was a nickname given to the weight loss drug combination of Fenfluramine and Phentermine, popular from about 1994 to 1997.
 Fenfluramine (also known as Pondomin) and the closely related Dexfenfluramine (Redux) were subsequently voluntarily removed from the U.S. market by their manufacturers at the request of the Food and Drug Administration (FDA) due to concerns about these drugs possibly damaging heart valves in some users of these medications.

 Phentermine, used without Fenfluramine, was not associated with these increased heart valve changes.
 Therefore, he was allowed to remain on the U.S. market for over 40 years.